davidcole1340/ext-php-rs/README.md

 ## Usage

+This project only works for PHP >= 8.0 (for now).
+Due to the fact that the PHP extension system relies heavily on C macros (which cannot be exported to Rust easily), structs have to be hard coded in.

 See the [example project](example/skel).
 There is inline documentation.
 Starting by creating a C extension is a good start as well.

 ## Contributions